 - Get the right people, processes, and technology in place

-1. The A.I.
-Use-Case: Start with a Clearly Defined Problem and Outcome
+1. The Intelligent Automation Use-Case: Start with a Clearly Defined Problem and Outcome

 Chances are you already have a problem you’d like to solve and you are wondering how A.I. or automation will help.

-The best way to get started with an A.I. project that won’t fail is to clearly define the business problem you need to solve.
-A.I. is not all about algorithms and fancy machine learning models – it’s all about improving business outcomes with the right use-cases.
+The best way to get started with an automation project that won’t fail is to clearly define the business problem you need to solve.
+Intelligent automation isn't all about algorithms and fancy machine learning models – it’s all about improving business outcomes with the right use-cases.

 2. Data: Build a Data Supply Chain